Twitter vs. Facebook: Which Is Best for Your Business?

 - Who is my ideal customer?

 Since different social media platforms appeal to different demographics, the first thing you need is clarity on who your target customer actually is.
 If you have an ideal customer avatar, you can refer to it so you have a crystal clear image of who your target customer is.
-If you don’t have an ideal customer avatar, I strongly recommend that you develop one, as it can help you in every aspect of your business, including social media marketing.

 - Where does my ideal customer hang out online?